Reading time: Just over 4 minutes

 Well, of course, I’m not!
-And I understand — and applaud — your desire to be a sophisticated writer.
-So, let me reassure you that I’m not trying to dumb down your writing.
+And I understand — and applaud — the desire to be a sophisticated writer.
+So, let me reassure you that I’m not trying to dumb down anyone’s writing.
 But before we decide you have a problem, let’s collect some evidence.

 Go here and paste some of your text into the empty box.
 Hit the “process text” button and then look at the sixth item on the list of metrics.
 (It’s titled “average number of words per sentence.”)